• Home

 Does the Panamera have sensors in the wheels?

-Yes — it’s a direct system, so a sensor with a flat battery can keep the warning on.
+Yes — it’s a direct system, so each wheel has its own sensor and a sensor with a flat battery can keep the warning on.
+Sensor batteries are sealed and typically last several years before the sensor needs renewing.

 Why won’t it clear?